Battle of Adrianople (1205): First day, 13 April 1205

-The second day, 14 April 1205
+Second day, 14 April 1205

-On Thursday, 14 April 1205, during the celebration of the Catholic Easter, the Cuman light cavalry sweepingly attacks the camp of the knights with arrows, loud yells and ringing of steel.
-Outraged by this sacrilege, the knights grab their weapons, saddle up and get into battle formation.
-Despite the plan made in advance, Count Louis I of Blois does not wait for the rest of the army and charges ahead with his unit after the much faster light cavalry of the Cumans.
-Misled by this, the other soldiers, already blinded by anger, follow his lead.
-Because of this, the army leaves their stronghold behind and begins a chase, which inevitably leads to them reaching the ambush.
-Due to the speed of their cavalry, several times the Cumans have to stop and wait for the raging heavy cavalry of their enemy to catch up, after which they have a mock fight and flee again.
-This lasts until they reach the ambush, located in a ravine among hills.
+On Thursday, 14 April 1205, during the celebration of Catholic Easter, the Cuman light cavalry made a sweeping attack on the camp of the knights with arrows, loud yells and ringing of steel.
+Outraged by this sacrilege, the knights armed, mounted, and got into battle formation.
+Count Louis I of Blois disregarded the plan made the night before and led his unit after the Cumans, and the other soldiers, already blinded by anger, followed his lead.
+The Cuman cavalry outpaced the Latins, and was obliged several times to stop and wait for the enemy to catch up, after which they had a mock fight and fled again.
+This lasted until they reached the ambush, located in a ravine among hills.

-Once gone safely past the pits, the Cumans turn around, presumably prepared for a serious fight.
-Yet when the knights come charging in with their characteristic formation and galloping storm, many of the horses fall together with their riders in the "wolf pits".
-This halts the attack, creating turmoil and confusion among the attackers.
-Now having enough time, the Bulgarian infantry placed in ambush comes out and completely surrounds the knights.
-When Baldwin arrives with the rest of the 200 knights, it is already too late.
-His attempts to break through the encirclement and free Count Louis are futile.
-Seeing this, Kaloyan, in turn, attacks and surrounds Baldwin with his heavy cavalry, isolating the knights in two small groups.
-With a broken formation, surrounded and unable to cooperate with each other, the knights are completely annihilated.
-In order to accomplish this, the Bulgarians use ropes and hooked polearms.
-With these weapons they are successful in unhorsing the knights who are then finished off with swords, hammers and axes.

-Despite everything, the battle is hard and fought until late in the evening.
-The main part of the Latin army is eliminated, the knights are defeated and their emperor, Baldwin I, is taken prisoner in Veliko Tarnovo, where he is locked at the top of a tower in the Tsarevets fortress.
+On the far side of the wolf pits the Cumans turned around, apparently offering a serious fight.
+The knights charged in with their characteristic formation, but were checked when many horses and riders fell into the pits.
+In the ensuing turmoil the Bulgarian infantry emerged from ambush and completely surrounded the knights.
+Baldwin soon arrived with the rest of the 200 knights, but was unable to break through the encirclement and free Count Louis.
+Seeing this, Kaloyan attacked and surrounded Baldwin with his heavy cavalry, isolating the Latins in two small groups.
+Bulgarian soldiers used ropes and hooked polearms to unhorse the knights, who were then finished off with swords, hammers and axes.
+Despite their broken formation and inability to coordinate, the surrounded Latins put up a hard fight which lasted until late in the evening.
+At its conclusion the main part of the Latin army had been annihilated and Baldwin I captured.
+He was taken to Veliko Tarnovo and imprisoned at the top of a tower in the Tsarevets fortress.

 Aftermath

+The capture of the supposedly impregnable city of Constantinople had added to the knights' aura of invincibility.
+News of Adrianople broke this illusion, and within a year the Latin Empire had entered a state of decline.